Parks and Recreation Master Plan

 After gathering significant data, as well as resident input, “The City of Irving Parks, Recreation and Open Space Master Plan, 2019” was finalized and documented.

 “Not only does this plan look at addressing the needs of the existing population, but also projects needs as the population continues to grow,” Irving Mayor Rick Stopfer said.
 “We also want to replace aging centers with newer, more cost-efficient facilities.”

 The plan addresses short- and long-term projects and can be found on the home page of the project’s website, LetsPlayIrving.com.
-Once the Irving City Council adopted the plan at its Oct.
+The Irving City Council adopted the plan at its Oct.
 24, 2019 meeting.
 Once funding is in place, the Parks and Recreation Department will begin implementing the plan’s one- to five-year priorities.